SeetharamaiahV/SPS-7160-Movie-ticketing-bot/README.md

 ## Intent
 An intent is the purpose expressed by user input, which usually acts as a label for a group of utterances.
-For instance, if "Where can I find the gym?" is the question provided by a user, the Watson Assistant service understands that the user’s intent is to ask about the location of something (in this case, the gym, which is called the entity).
+For instance, if "Where can I find the gym?" is the question provided by a user, the Watson Assistant service understands that the user’s intent is to ask about the location of something (in this case, the gym, which is called the entitys).

 ## Entity
 An entity is usually a classification of objects aimed to help alert the response to an intent.